The Bartlett: Allegations of racism, sexism and bullying

 Two weeks after the staff suspensions, "last minute staffing changes at the school" were blamed for the cancellation of a five-day summer school at the Bartlett School of Architecture.
 Up to 150 students aged 16–18 had been due to attend the July 2020 course, including ten from non-traditional backgrounds.
 These places had been organised by HomeGrown Plus, an organisation aiming to improve diversity in architecture and the creative industries; it said: "It's hugely frustrating that HomeGrown Plus students will pay the price for an institution struggling to address issues that are fundamental in creating an open, inclusive environment for education."

 On 30 June 2022, an open letter from 24 architectural bosses, curators and academics was published.
 It criticised the Bartlett's publication of the Howlett Brown review, the ensuing "blacklisting" of staff and continued "Kafkaesque" investigations, and claimed there was an online "witch hunt" targeting "decent and talented teachers".
 Kyriacou disagreed with the academics' description of the report as a "debacle", saying the "investigation was thorough, sensitively conducted, professional and sound.
 It brought to the surface and it very well assessed, alarming misconduct and patterns of behaviour that have gone on, without any accountability held, for an inexcusable length of time at UCL."
 Future Architects Front co-founder Charlie Edmonds said the open letter was a "disproportionate use of institutional power" with its core argument "myopic, reactionary, and fundamentally ignorant."

+In February 2026, School of Architecture staff were reported to have formally complained to the Health and Safety Executive (HSE) about high levels of stress and excessive workloads.
+Staff representative said some of the issues stemmed from actions taken in 2022: "the Howlett Brown report created what we might call a 'mandate of change' narrative within the [school].
+This enabled senior management to force through divisive initiatives and individual agendas, with insufficient regard to the cost of staff wellbeing and academic integrity."
+Bartlett Faculty of the Built Environment dean Jacqui Glass said the school had begun work to identify and implement practical steps to improve work allocation and related processes.

 The Bartlett School of Planning

 In 2011, Fulong Wu was appointed as Bartlett Professor of Planning.
-There have been a succession of eminent Bartlett Professors of Planning at UCL including Stanley Adshead, Sir Patrick Abercrombie, Lord William Holford, Lord Richard Llewelyn-Davies, Gerald Smart, Sir Peter Hall, Michael Batty and Matthew Carmona, all of whom have been associated with planning and cities in Britain and elsewhere.
+There have been a succession of eminent Bartlett Professors of Planning at UCL including Stanley Adshead, Sir Patrick Abercrombie, Lord William Holford, Lord Richard Llewelyn-Davies, Gerald Smart, Sir Peter Hall, Professor Michael Edwards, Michael Batty and Matthew Carmona, all of whom have been associated with planning and cities in Britain and elsewhere.
 Sir Patrick Geddes, the father of town planning, studied physiology at the college in the late 1870s.

 The Bartlett Centre for Advanced Spatial Analysis

 The Centre for Advanced Spatial Analysis (CASA) is The Bartlett's research centre for interdisciplinary urban analytics.
 It was established in 1995 by Professor Michael Batty, who sits as the centre's chairperson.
-It is currently headed by Dr. Jon Reades.
-The Centre specialises in urban informatics, geospatial intelligence, geographic information systems, urban modelling, the application of smart city technology, and complexity science.
-The centre is originator for OpenStreetMap, Prospective Labs, GeoFutures, and Intelligent Space (acquired by Atkins).
-Today, the centre works with numerous public administrations, inter-governmental organisations, and private institutions globally to research and address urban issues.

-The centre has conferred some 50 PhDs since 2000.
-More recently, it has opened up postgraduate courses at masters-level in Smart Cities and Urban Analytics, Spatial Data Science and Visualisation (both taught and research), and, since 2020, a new course on Connected Environments.
+It is currently headed by Jon Reades.